ZachYarbrough/01-code-refactor/README.md

-# Code Refactor Starter Code
+# Code Refactor Challenge

+Challenge 01 in the UT Coding Bootcamp

+## Prompt

-AS A marketing agency
+AS A marketing agency\
-I WANT a codebase that follows accessibility standards SO THAT our own site is optimized for search engines
+I WANT a codebase that follows accessibility standards\
+SO THAT our own site is optimized for search engines

+## Things I changed

+### HTML
+I updated all divs to more specific selectors\
+I added alt descriptions to the images, some image alts I left blank so page readers can still read them but they are unneccesary for the flow of the page\
+I updated the header elements to be in order from h1 to h4

+### CSS
+I changed a div element to nav so that the css will still work properly\
+I combined multiple classes due to repeated code\
+I combined the font-family and added it to the body selector

+## Requirements

-GIVEN a webpage meets accessibility standards
+GIVEN a webpage meets accessibility standards\
-WHEN I view the source code
+WHEN I view the source code\
-THEN I find semantic HTML elements
+THEN I find semantic HTML elements\
-WHEN I view the structure of the HTML elements
+WHEN I view the structure of the HTML elements\
-THEN I find that the elements follow a logical structure independent of styling and positioning WHEN I view the image elements
+THEN I find that the elements follow a logical structure independent of styling and positioning\
+WHEN I view the image elements\
-THEN I find accessible alt attributes
+THEN I find accessible alt attributes\
-WHEN I view the heading attributes
+WHEN I view the heading attributes\
-THEN they fall in sequential order
+THEN they fall in sequential order\
-WHEN I view the title element
+WHEN I view the title element\
-THEN I find a concise, descriptive title
+THEN I find a concise, descriptive title\